electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 ## Noise insulation

 The Audi e-tron 55 has better noise insulation.
-Road noise is better damped on e-tron.
-This is one of the reason e-tron is much heavier.
+As a result, road noise is better damped on the Audi e-tron.
+The extra noise insulation is one of the reasons the e-tron is much heavier than the Q4 e-tron.

 ## Standard equipment